International Journal of Listening

 Forum sections involve multiple authors producing texts debating contemporary issues in listening research (for example, debating the value of contemporary listening assessment tools or contemporary audience research methods).
 Individual pieces in Forum sections should be limited to 3,000 words or less; no forum should run longer than 6,500 words, regardless of the number of participants.
 Because Book Reviews and Forum sections are not peer reviewed, proposals should be developed in close conversation with the editors.

 Book reviews and reviews of educational media should be limited to 2,000 words or less, and within that limit, the review should: (1) Summarize the content of the book/educational media; (2) Place the book within a scholarly context; (3) Evaluate the book within the community of communication scholars and educators.
-Authors interested in writing book reviews, reviews of educational media or in generating Forum sections of the Journal should contact the editor at IJLeditor@listen.org.
+Authors interested in writing book reviews, reviews of educational media or in generating Forum sections of the Journal should do so at http://mc.manuscriptcentral.com/ijl.

 All parts of the manuscript should be typewritten, double-spaced, with margins of at least one inch on all sides.
 Number manuscript pages consecutively throughout the paper.
 Authors should also supply a shortened version of the title suitable for the running head, not exceeding 50 character spaces.
 Each article should be summarized in an abstract of not more than 100 words.
 Avoid abbreviations, diagrams, and reference to the text in the abstract.